Brooklyn Park in Hennepin County, Minnesota — The American Midwest (Upper Plains)

 4. Coon Rapids Dam Rehabilitation Project.
 Minnesota Department of Natural Resources.
 "The Coon Rapids Dam is located on the Mississippi River between the City of Brooklyn Park in Hennepin County and the City of Coon Rapids in Anoka County."
 (Submitted on June 26, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 324 times since then and 13 times this year.
+It was originally submitted on June 26, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 340 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2014, by Keith L of Wisconsin Rapids, Wisconsin.